 MSc Historic Building Conservation

 Are you fascinated by the heritage of historic buildings and and the stories behind their structures?
 If that sounds like you, then this course is the perfect way to take your studies to the next level.

-You can explore why it is important to retain such heritage sites, the financial constraints and consequences of doing so, the methods available to restore them and how heritage can be managed to best effect.
+On our MSc Historic Building Conservation degree course, you'll explore why it's important to retain our heritage sites, the financial constraints and consequences of doing so, the methods available to restore them and the most effective ways to manage heritage buildings.

 Here are some routes our graduates have pursued: